alexstaeding/dist-sys/kademlia/presentation.typ

   ## Slide 4 - Each computer gets an identity in the keyspace

   - Unlike key-value pairs, the hash does not have to match a specific property of the object
+    - They are opaque
     - Can be pseudorandom, e.g. hashing some device identifiers
   - Most modern hash functions distribute their outputs well, so over time, this will work well
   - Must be the same size as keys in the keyspace
   - Of course, we assume no collisions (with other nodes, and with key-value pairs)